jefvdb/boilerplate_docker_compose/README.md

 Runs a standard nginx with `/web/default.conf` as its config, serving from `/web/www`.

-It bumps normal traffic to HTTPS and forwars app traffic to the app servers.
+It bumps normal traffic to HTTPS and forwards app traffic to the app servers.

 #### letsencrypt